marsupialtail/quokka/docs/docs/simple.md

 lineitem = qc.read_parquet(disk_path + "lineitem.parquet")
 ~~~

+Currently, `qc.read_csv` and `qc.read_parquet` will either return a DataStream or just a Polars DataFrame directly if the data size is small (set at 10 MB).

 ## Lesson 1: Doing Things

 Now that we have read the data, let's do things with it.
 First, why don't we count how many rows there are in the `lineitem` table.